cnshsliu/smp.nvim/.github/pull_request_template.md

 - [ ] The code has been formatted using Stylua (a `.stylua.toml` file is provided)
 - [ ] The code has been checked with luacheck (a `.luacheckrc` file is provided)
 - [ ] The `README.md` has been updated according to this change.
-- [ ] The `doc/telekasten.txt` helpfile has been updated according to this change.

 <!--
   Thank you for contributing <3